tomersa/signal_interpreter/README.md

 # Signal Interpreter

-An example of how to use the signal interpreter to tell the signal the process is catching(SigCgt) and ignoring(SigIgn)
+An example of how to use the signal interpreter to tell which signals the process is catching(SigCgt) and ignoring(SigIgn)
 ```bash
 USER         PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND
 tomer       9794  0.0  0.0  16620  9440 pts/2    S+   00:14   0:00 python3 ./catch_term.py